 The following graph summarises the breakdown of projected total expenditure over a 30 year time horizon.
-It includes both operational and capital expenditure, but not capital funded from the stimulus fund.
+It includes both operational and capital expenditure.
 Operational costs include operations and maintenance, but not indirect expenditure.

 Indirect expenditure includes interest, rating collection costs, costs associated with maintaining the Asset Register, and other internal overhead costs.
 For systems connected to the Eastern District Wastewater Scheme, these costs are aggregated within the Eastern District Scheme budget.